 This begs the question “Of all the potential risks associated with hormonal birth control, how is it that weight gain is the most well known side effect?”

 Perhaps it has something to do with how much emphasis our society puts on women being a certain size and weight?
 Hmmm…things I think about on the regular.

 With all that said, when you gain 10lbs out of the blue and you haven’t changed your diet or exercise routine, it can definitely be a little disconcerting.
 This is why I want to talk about the connection between hormonal birth control and weight gain.

-First, I’m here to tell you about 2 of the biggest offenders: Progestin-only pills and the Depo-Provera shot.
-While weight gain is listed as a side effect of pretty much all types of birth control,these 2 methods are sure to make it so that you can’t button your favorite skinny jeans.
+While weight gain is listed as a side effect of pretty much all types of birth control, progestin-only pills and the Depo-Provera shot can make it so that you can’t button your favorite skinny jeans.
 What I want you to know is all the dirty little secrets about these guys so that you can make an informed decision and make a wiser and healthier choice for your body.

 This birth control pill, most commonly referred to as the mini-pill, is a little bit different than a regular birth control pill.
 Most pills deliver two different female hormones, estrogen and progesterone.
 The mini-pill only has progesterone in it.

 So why would you need a pill that only releases one hormone?
 Some of the more common situations where the mini-pill is prescribed is when you are breast-feeding because it will not affect your milk production.
 It is also considered safer for women older than 35 or for women who smoke, or have other medical issues such as high blood pressure or a history of blood clots.

 Some people believe that because this pill doesn’t contain estrogen that the side effects won’t be as bad, but there is one common side effect that many women on the mini-pill report: WEIGHT GAIN!
 Studies seem to , but I have heard this over and over from women.